BostonGlobe/news-apps-docs/unfold/guidelines/README.md

 To add content to the story, reference the usage instructions below for each type of content.

 ## Defaults
-All documents must contain a `hed` and `dek` up top.
-Optionally, you can include an `image` which will be used for social sharing, not visible on the page.
+All documents must contain a `hed`, `dek`, and `related` up top.
+Optionally, you can include an `image` which will be used for social sharing, not visible on the page, and a `section` tag, which defaults to *Metro*.

 Example:
 ```